Secure CheckoutPersonal information is secured with SSL technology.

 14. Institutional Instruments for Urban Systems Design – from the Planner’s Perspective

 - Paperback ISBN:

-Principal Researcher at Center for Global Environmental Research, National Institute for Environmental Studies, Japan
+Head of Global Carbon Project International Office at the Center for Global Environmental Research, National Institute for Environmental Studies, Japan

 Perry P. J. Yang, Associate Professor and Director of Eco Urban Lab of the School of City and Regional Planning and School of Architecture at Georgia Institute of Technology.
 Yang’s work focuses on promoting ecological and energy performance of cities through urban design.
 He published extensively on ecological urban design, and has been awarded prizes in international competitions since 2005, including the 2009 World Games Park at Kaohsiung, Taiwan that opened in July 2009, featured by CNN as an eco-friendly venue.